 Creating a geo-fence involves selecting a primary location and then making a virtual perimeter around this location.
 The primary location becomes the center and on selecting the radius, the fence is drawn up.
 To create a geo-fence, follow the steps given below:

-- On the MDM Server, click on Device Mgmt and select Fence Repository from the left menu.
-Fence Repository contains a list of all the fences which have been created previously.
+- On the MDM Server, click on Device Mgmt and select Fence Repository (under Geofencing) from the left menu.
+The Fence Repository contains a list of all the fences which have been created previously.

 - To create a new fence, click on Create Fence and provide a fence name.